What It’s Like To Travel In Germany During COVID-19 – Estimated reading time: 17 minutes

 Eating Out At Restaurants In Hamburg

-While in Hamburg, I ate every single meal in a restaurant (a where to eat guide is coming soon!).
-From casual dining establishments to more fancy ones, each place took great care to follow health regulations.
-They asked for my contact information, required everyone to wear a mask when not at your table (including staff), had hand sanitizer at the ready, and kept tables appropriately distanced apart.
+In addition to this, all patrons of bars or restaurants are required to wear a mask when not at your table (including staff and tables tend be appropriately distanced apart.
 Some restaurants even have you scan a QR code to read a digital version of their menu and place orders from your phone.
+There are usually hand sanitizer available for guests as well.

 This was a refreshing change from Berlin where a lot of restaurants have been really lax with their corona measures.